What should I do if a student in my class is struggling with writing?

 How can I find out if my course has been approved as a W?

-The UCF Tracker keeps track of all W courses approved in the pilot.
+A list is on the UCF Confluence page.
 In addition, the UCF Tracker keeps track of previously approved W courses that may still be taught by the named professor.

 I want to write more, but I’m struggling to balance my creative activity with my other University requirements.
 Do you have any suggestions?